Happy New Year! What's up in January 2021?

 Chris is one of the leading experts in the world on Spanish methods of training, having studied for the last 12 years in Spain with many of the legends of Spanish coaching and having written the best-selling book, The Secrets of Spanish Tennis, in 2014.

 Chris is also a leading expert on technical development, especially for young players, having published the definitive, most comprehensive study of tennis technique currently available, The Tennis Technique Bible (2009), and numerous articles for the world-renowned technical tennis magazine, Tennisplayer.net.
 A prolific writer and educator, he has been extensively published and is a sought-after presenter at national and international tennis conventions.
-He authors the acclaimed online resource ProdigyMaker.com for parents, coaches, and players.
+He authors the acclaimed online resource ProdigyMaker.com for parents, coaches, and players, and hosts the popular Prodigy Maker Show available on the Chris Lewit YouTube Channel and all major podcasting directories.

 While tennis is his life's passion, Chris is active in EMS and volunteers as a licensed EMT for Hoboken Volunteer Ambulance Corps--and he is studying to be a Paramedic.
 He finds great joy in serving his community as a first responder.
 He is also a dedicated national spelling bee coach to his daughter Sky, and cross-country coach to his son Isaiah.